jamer/cdn-local-mirror/README.md

 npm install
 ```

-Make the data directory and create a whitelist.txt with a list of domains that you want to mirror.
+Make the data directory and create a whitelist.txt with a list of domains that
+you want to mirror.

 ```bash
 mkdir -p data/fs
 echo bootstrapcdn.com >> whitelist.txt
 ```

+If you want to support HTTPS resources then you'll need to make a TLS
+certificate for local-cdn to use.
+Make sure you install it into your browser or
+OS so that it's accepted.
+Save the unencrypted private key as key.pem and the
+certificate as cert.pem in the local-cdn's top directory.

 Start the server.